-One unique characteristic of ETFs is the way that shares are created.
+One unique characteristic of ETFs is the way that shares are created and redeemed.

-Let’s quickly look at what happens with unit trusts and OEICs.
+Before we look at the process for ETFs, let’s quickly at what happens with unit trusts and OEICs.
 If you have money in an OEIC, and you decide to take your money out, the OEIC/unit trust provider has to redeem your units and pay you the value of the units.
 Those units no longer exist once they’ve been redeemed.
-Normally, the provider will have some cash and can pay you off using that money.
+Normally, the provider will have some cash in reserve and can pay you off using that money.
 But if lots of investors want to take their money out at one time, then the provider may have to sell some of the underlying assets in the fund to generate enough cash to pay everyone off who wants to get out.

 However, shares in ETFs can be redeemed and created by authorised participants or APs.

 APs can also ask for an ETF to redeem shares in the ETF.
-If that happens, the AP hands back shares in the ETF to the ETF, and in return gets some of the underlying assets held by the fund.
+If that happens, the AP hands back shares in the ETF to the ETF, and in return gets some of the underlying assets held by the fund, normally company shares.

 If the share price of an ETF moves out of line with the value of the underlying assets, the AP can make money via arbitrage.
 That arbitrage process means an ETF’s share price is normally very close to the value of the underlying assets or Net Asset Value (NAV).